GerbilSoft/rom-properties/README.md

     a card, or a plush.
 * Windows executables may contain multiple icon sizes.
 Support for Windows icons will be added once support for multiple image sizes is added.
+* Sega 8-bit only supports ROM images with a "TMR SEGA" header.

 An initial configuration program is included with the Windows version of rom-propreties 1.0.
 This allows you to configure which images will be used for